ome/ngff/rfc/x/index.md

 the decision making (b) querying acceptance of a proposal throughout the process and making that readily visible (c) ultimately driving the implementation of specifications in order to get working solutions into the hands of the bioimaging community.
-The process should **NOT** preventing future discussions on any adopted RFCs but instead will encourage continued improvement and evolution through discussions of _further_RFCs.
+The process should **NOT** prevent future discussions on any adopted RFCs but instead will encourage continued improvement and evolution through discussions of _further_RFCs.